 - Supports the SESVA benevolent fund

-The association was involved in SES legislation through:
+The SESVA was involved in SES legislation through:

 - Contribution of ideas/topics to be included in legislation

-The association has learnt that volunteer recruitment and retention issues are not just our problem.
+The SESVA has learnt that volunteer recruitment and retention issues are not just our problem.
 It is a problem that strikes across the whole of Australian emergency services.
 We are working with:

-- DFES Human Resources for a coordinated approach to assist with these issues.
-This has developed a DFES HR “Volunteer and Youth Services”
+- DFES for a coordinated approach to assist with these issues.

-Liasing with and casual involvement with SES association is considered normal SES activity and is covered by DFES Risk Cover Insurance.
-If you decide or are voted to as a committee person, all DFES volunteer associations hold a separate insurance policy.
-This was forced upon us by changes in insurance legislation (1997).
-The risk coverage is the same for accidents/death with special provision for liability as we are deemed to be independent of DFES-SES.
+Liasing with and casual involvement with SESVA is considered normal SES activity and is covered by DFES Risk Cover Insurance.
+If you decide or are voted in as a committee person, the SESVA hold a separate insurance policy to cover committee members for all association activities.

 For More Information Contact: